 International: +1-(617)-969-5452 Toll Free: 800-370-5452

 Vaccines are currently vital in the fight against the global pandemic of Covid-19.
 The search for a solution is underway and the need to vaccinate millions of people means that a robust large-scale production solution will need to be found.

 Vaccines have existed for over 100 years, they began as injections of similar viruses – these days native viruses are either ‘inactivated’, which are grown in chicken eggs then killed with radiation, or ‘attenuated’ meaning that their activity has been reduced as to not infect the recipient, but the body will still recognise the intrusion and create antibodies.

 The more recent, third generation of vaccines utilize nucleic acid-based vectors such as DNA or RNA.
 It codes the protein – the body generates the protein itself.
-The scale and infrastructure needed for this type of vaccine is not yet well developed.
+The scale and infrastructure needed for this type of vaccine are not yet well developed.
 This has accelerated the need for suitable delivery systems.
 Various lipid-based nanoparticle platforms including Liposomes are being investigated as the most promising approach.

 Microfluidizer® high shear processing technology combines a fixed geometry Interaction ChamberTM and a constant pressure intensifier pump which means that virtually the entire batch is passed through the Microfluidizer® processor at the required shear rate.
 This results in small particle sizes with a narrow size distribution.

 Tests have shown the technology creates best-in-class nanoemulsions that are not only stable but also can be sterile filtered to avoid the need for costly aseptic processing.
 The technology produces oil droplet sizes of d90 < 200 nm which are effective for sterile filtration.
 If the particles are too large they will cause a loss of product and require more expensive filtration equipment downstream.

 Microfluidics is proud to have collaborated over the years with leading research institutes around the world.